Traveller uncertainty and ‘panic’ over which summer flights will be cancelled

 He urged the airport to “provide clarity” for the thousands of customers who are now in limbo wondering whether their holidays will go ahead.

-“The airport should have worked with airlines to confirm and communicate all changes to customers first, as this drip feeding of information is hugely unhelpful”.
+Mr Boland added: “The airport should have worked with airlines to confirm and communicate all changes to customers first, as this drip feeding of information is hugely unhelpful.”

 A spokesperson for Gatwick told The Independent that the airline schedules were not the responsibility of the airport.
-“We have done this with the support of our airlines and they have said they are confident many people will be able to re-book,” they said.
+“We have done this with the support of our airlines and they have said they are confident many people will be able to rebook,” they said.

 Ryanair and TUI both insisted that their scheduled flights from Gatwick would be able to go ahead, with Ryanair saying in a statement: “Gatwick should be looking to the airlines who are already making mass cancellations across the UK for these cuts.”

-The biggest flight cuts are likely to come from easyJet and the company told The Independent it “recognised the need for Gatwick Airport to do this”.
+The biggest flight cuts are likely to come from easyJet, with the company telling The Independent it “recognised the need for Gatwick airport to do this”.

-Charles said although airlines will try and re-book passengers on other planes “the problem is that most flights are already full”.
+Mr Charles said although airlines will try and rebook passengers on other planes, “the problem is that most flights are already full”.

-He added: “A sizeable number of the 76,000 affected will simply have to get a refund and there will be no alternative I don’t think.
+He added: “A sizeable number of the 76,000 affected will simply have to get a refund and there will be no alternative, I don’t think.

 Referring to how long it would take for airlines to decide which flights will be cancelled, Mr Charles said: “I think it will a two-week process.
 They need to do it swiftly because the pressure is for airlines to alert customers at least 14 days before their flight.”

-Air transport consultant John Strickland said that airlines would attempt to cancel flights in a way that has the “least impact on customers”.
+Air transport consultant John Strickland said airlines would attempt to cancel flights in a way that has the “least impact on customers”.

 “This should be a peak season when airlines are able to make money after two years of starvation of revenue.
 But they’ve got to balance that with staff shortages – there’s no point promising what you can’t deliver,” he said.

-Speaking about whether airlines would be able to re-book customers on flights, Mr Strickland added: “That’s going to be challenging and will depend on the routes because it is the absolute peak period.
+Speaking about whether airlines would be able to rebook customers on flights, Mr Strickland added: “That’s going to be challenging and will depend on the routes because it is the absolute peak period.
 End of June through to August is peak period and we’ve seen this resurgent demand come back as people are desperate to get away.

 “At this point in time a large number of flights would undoubtedly be booked full already.
 There will be few and far between flights that are lightly loaded.
 Airlines will want to pick the ones that have the least impact.”